 What support the Ministry will provide for schools?

 The Ministry of Education provides staffing (271 FTTEs) to support the delivery of Reading Recovery nationally.
 The amount each region and school receive is based on roll size and learner need, using the equity index as an indicator of need.
+(For further information on the Equity Index, please see The Equity Index)

 Schools are expected to make a similar contribution of FTTE.